- February 4, 2009 at 2:10 am #270315

 A common rule of thumb is to feed one tablespoon of each meal component per year of a child’s age.
 So, if the meal you’re serving consists of carrots, lamb and rice, a three-year-old should eat three tablespoons of each.

-one thing i always teach parents is that their childs stomach is only the size of that childs fist, if they are eating that much of the food then they are not starving. by over eating we stretch our stomachs.Quote:studies show that family mealtime produces better eating habits.
+one thing i always teach parents is that their childs stomach is only the size of that childs fist, if they are eating that much of the food then they are not starving. by over eating we stretch our stomachs.this also, in studies, leads to less depression, less risk for the child to start using tobacco, alcohol, and other drugs. plus teens report that they will talk more with their parents if they have always participated in a family meal. a win-win for everyone!Quote:studies show that family mealtime produces better eating habits.

 - February 23, 2014 at 3:23 am #451360